basvdberg/IncrementalJoin/inc_join/README.md

 ## Sliding join window

-The sliding join window defines how we filter B when incrementally joining A with B. The sliding join window is defined with repect to dataset A.
-This example shows that we need to look back at most 2 days and wait 11 days in order to always find a match in B.
+The sliding join window defines how we filter B when incrementally joining A with B. The sliding join window is defined with repect to dataset A. This example shows that we need to look back at most 2 days and wait 11 days in order to always find a match in B.

-`JoinWindow(a) = a.RecordDate - look_back_interval till a.RecordDate + waiting_interval`
+`sliding_join_window(df_a) = df_a.RecordDate - look_back_time till df_a.RecordDate + waiting_time`

-We define the SlidingJoinWindow on A and then apply it on B (by setting the filter to match this window).
+We define the sliding join window on df_a and then apply it on df_b (df_b.RecordDate must be contained in the sliding_join_window(df_a)).
 Note that this window is a sliding window with respect to the RecordDate of A.

-### Look back interval
+### Look back time
-How many days should we include in our filter to look back in arrival time of B ?
+How much time should we include in our filter to look back in arrival time of B ?
 Setting look back too high has negative impact on performance.
 Setting it too low will result in mismatches in the join.

-### Waiting interval
+### Waiting time
-how many days should we wait for the arrival of B. Setting the waiting interval too high results in high latencies in the delivery of the data to the consumer.
+how much time should we wait for the arrival of B. Setting the waiting time too high results in high latencies in the delivery of the data to the consumer.
 Setting it too low will result in mismatches in the join.

-Ideally look back and waiting intervals are defined on max deltas in the historic data, potentially incremented with some bandwith for future scenario's.
+Ideally look back and waiting time are defined on max deltas between df_a.RecordDate and df_b.RecordDate in the historic data, potentially incremented with some bandwith for future scenario's.

 ![datasets](docs/datasets-1.png)

 ### Timed out records

-The waiting interval defines how long we should wait for a matching record in B. When a match is not found after this interval, we call the record timed out.
-Waiting means that the incremental join will not output the record during this waiting interval.
+The waiting time defines how long we should wait for a matching record in B. When a match is not found after this time, we call the record timed out.
+Waiting means that the incremental join will not output the record during the waiting interval.
 At the moment it is timed out, the record will be send to the output having a timed out status.

 For example, if we would take a waiting interval smaller than 11 then Trx 6 would be timed out at A.RecordDate + wait interval.
 E.g. When wait interval would be 10, Trx 6. would be timed out at 2025-03-17.